Codecademy-Curriculum/MinimalAPI/lessons/outlines/lesson 1_ Design document.md

 **Title**: Accepting JSON Using Model Binding

 **Learning Standards**:
-- In ASP.NET Core Minimal APIs, use `MapPost()` method with model binding to accept and process JSON data as C# objects.
+- In ASP.NET Core Minimal APIs, `MapPost()` method can be used with model binding to accept and process JSON data as C# objects.

 **Narrative**:
 - Build on accepting plain text POST requests by handling JSON input.
 - Use model binding to automatically convert JSON data into a C# object.
 - Define a C# class to represent the expected JSON structure with properties like `Id` and `Name`.
-- Send JSON objects in requests to have them deserialized into the model automatically.
-- Simplify input handling by avoiding manual JSON parsing.
 - Test the JSON POST endpoint interactively using Swagger UI.

 **Checkpoints**:
 1. Define a C# model class matching expected JSON structure.
 2. Create a POST endpoint that accepts the model as input.
 3. Use Swagger to test sending JSON and receiving structured responses.
-Return the created object with an HTTP 201 response.

 **Notes**:
 - Build on the plain text POST endpoint from the previous exercise
 - Focus on JSON model binding as a key concept for structured input
 - Reinforce defining simple C# model classes to match incoming JSON
 - Emphasize testing endpoints interactively using Swagger UI

-## Exercise 6
-**Title**: Combining GET and POST — Resource Creation and Retrieval

-**Learning Standards**:
-- In ASP.NET Core Minimal APIs, model binding automatically maps HTTP request data to method parameters using various binding sources like route values, query strings, and request bodies.

-**Narrative**:
--Certainly!
-Here's the **Narrative** and **Checkpoints** for **Exercise 6: Combining GET and POST — Resource Creation and Retrieval**, following your requested format.

----

 ## Exercise 6